Online master's in health informatics and information management

-Depending on the core curriculum of your chosen master’s degree program, you may have the opportunity to take electives that expand the scope of your expertise in topics related to information management and health informatics, such as:
+Depending on the core curriculum of your chosen master’s degree program, you may have the opportunity to take electives while studying for your master's in health information management online.
+These electives can help expand the scope of your expertise in topics related to information management and health informatics, such as:

 When you consider how a master’s degree in health informatics and information management will factor into your professional and personal life, one of the most important decisions you can make is to decide whether to apply to online or on-campus programs.
 Here are some questions that can help you determine the right option for you:

 Generally yes — the course content you’ll be presented through an online program in health informatics and information management will be quite similar to, if not the same as, what you’d see in an on-campus program.
 As an online student you can expect to receive the same high quality of education as your on-campus peers, though curricular details will vary from one institution to another.
 The main difference will be the way that this course content is delivered.

 You will be able to access course content through an online portal, meaning you can conveniently study from anywhere, at any time.
 Your instructors will populate the learning portal — your virtual classroom — with video lectures, discussion boards, and online assignments.
 Classes may be held synchronously or asynchronously, and many programs are conducted 100% online.